Background

 Mean ± SD. * Difference between institution A and institution B is statistically significant, at p<0.05.

-In this study, the ratio of COP displacement and the maximum GRF of a simulated patient was examined by means of WS, which is one of the basic physiotherapy skills.
+In this study, the ratio of COP displacement and the maximum GRF of a simulated patient was examined by means of WS, which is a basic physiotherapy skill.
 Subsequently, correlation between the data and years of therapists’ experience was explored.
-In addition, the differences according to their institution to clarify the characteristics of physiotherapy skill.
-As a result, weak negative correlation was confirmed between years of therapists’ experience and the ratio of COP displacement, while no correlation was found between years of therapists’ experience and the maximum GRF.
+Weak negative correlation was confirmed between years of therapists’ experience and the ratio of COP displacement, while no correlation was found between years of therapists’ experience and the maximum GRF.
 There were significant differences in the ratio of COP displacement and the maximum GRF during WS when compared between institutions.

-On the other hand, it was hypothesised that the factor that showed significant differences in the ratio of COP displacement and the maximum GRF between institutions was postgraduate education.
-WS is rarely taught at training schools of physiotherapy unlike ROM exercises and MMT.
-Additionally WS is not often taught even in clinical skill training at institutions as mentioned above.
-In addition, some institutions are planning the education for new physiotherapists, due to the number of new physiotherapists increasing rapidly.
-But other institutions are unable to perform education, as a result of the number of physiotherapy educators being too low.
-Consequently physiotherapist skills of these institutions are low too, because experienced educators are not present.
-This has a knock-on effect year after year.
+It was hypothesised that the factor linked to significant differences in the ratio of COP displacement and the maximum GRF between institutions would be the staff at each institution.
+WS is rarely taught at training schools of physiotherapy, unlike ROM exercises and MMT.
+Additionally WS is not often taught, even in clinical skill training at institutions.
+Some institutions are planning the education for new physiotherapists, due to the number of new physiotherapists increasing rapidly.
+But others are unable to provide this education, because there are too few physiotherapy educators.
+Consequently, physiotherapy skills training at these institutions are low, because experienced educators are not available.

-Based on the above, it was clear that there were differences based on each institution regarding the characteristics of physiotherapy skill from the COP and GRF of the simulated patient during WS (one of the basic physiotherapy skills).
-Consequently, it was considered that the duration of years of therapists’ experience does not necessarily correlate with their physiotherapy skills when they have greater than 6 or more years of therapists’ experience.
+In this study, it was clear that there were differences based on each institution regarding the characteristics of physiotherapy skill from the COP and GRF of the simulated patient during WS.
+Consequently, it was considered that the duration of years of therapists’ experience does not necessarily correlate with their physiotherapy skills when they have six or more years of experience.
 In the future, it is necessary to verify that physiotherapy skills and teaching methods are dependent on individual therapists’ experience (within a specific institution) as this in turn affects physiotherapy education.

-It is considered that helping to gain knowledge in physiotherapy skills by quantifying and standardizing the aspects of physical movement during treatment by a physiotherapist or physiotherapy student as well as teaching methods for educators.
+Helping to gain knowledge in physiotherapy skills by quantifying and standardising the aspect of body movement during treatment by a physiotherapist or physiotherapy student is also expected to help educators in the development of teaching methods.
 This in turn will influence patient care.
-Subsequently, this study will help to transform experiential knowledge into formal knowledge.

 References